-# Healthcare & Medicines Advertising Policy
+# Healthcare and Medicines Advertising Policy

 This policy applies to all ads promoting healthcare-related products, services, platforms, or advice.
 Advertisers must comply with local laws in each targeted country/region, and certain products may be restricted or banned depending on the context.